scalameta/metabrowse/CONTRIBUTING.md

 ```
 sbt cli/assembly
-java -jar ./metadoc-cli/target/scala-2.12/metadoc.jar ...
+java -jar ./mbrowse-cli/target/scala-2.12/mbrowse.jar ...
 ```

 ## Upgrading the Monaco Editor

-Metadoc interfaces with the Monaco Editor using a Scala.js facade based on the `monaco.d.ts` TypeScript type definition file provided as part of the `monaco-editor` NPM package.
+Mbrowse interfaces with the Monaco Editor using a Scala.js facade based on the `monaco.d.ts` TypeScript type definition file provided as part of the `monaco-editor` NPM package.
 The facade can be generated with [scala-js-ts-importer], however, manual merging is necessary, since the facade